ariel12091/Data-Analysis-Projects/README.md

 ![alt text](https://github.com/ariel12091/Data-Analysis-Projects/blob/main/wilcoxon.png)

-### Checking differnece between the past 7 years in margin of victory
+### Checking difference between the past 7 years in margin of victory
+Box-plot indicating that the average margin of victory this year has drastically increased.

 Visualization:

 ![alt text](https://github.com/ariel12091/Data-Analysis-Projects/blob/main/box%20plot%20margin.png)

 ### Comet Plot
+Checking which team changes its strategy (shot distribution), in  final minutes of close games, and wether the decision is impacted by its position in the game (trailing/leading)

 [code](https://github.com/ariel12091/Data-Analysis-Projects/blob/main/Comet%20Plot.R)